 Rental Cars for NC500

 It is easy to rent a car from Inverness Airport or downtown Inverness.
-Main rental car companies include Thrifty, Arnold Clark, Europcar, Hertz, Enterprise Rent-A-Car, and Focus Vehicle Rental.
+Main rental car companies include Avis, Budget, Thrifty, Arnold Clark, Europcar, Hertz, Enterprise Rent-A-Car, and Focus Vehicle Rental.
 I’d recommend getting the smallest size vehicle you need and to be sure your rental is fully insured.
 A GPS unit can also be helpful for navigation.
+Enterprise are usually our favourite for car hire.

 Renting a Motorcycle for the NC500